The 10 Most Memorable Mismatches in Amazing Race History

 The Roadblock itself took place in Kolkuta, where the racer doing the Roadblock had to bring a mango, papaya, and a brick of tea to a tea auctioneer.
 On tables in the hall were thousands of cups of tea – only a few of which were the same mango-papaya tea the racers had tasted back in China.
 The racers had to drink an entire cup of tea once they tried it.
 They completed the Roadblock once they found the correct tea and presented it to the tea auctioneer.

 Mother and son team Margie & Luke had Luke do this task.
-Although it took most of the racers a long time to complete the Roadblock, it took Luke hours upon hours his poor performance ended with the team's ignominious exit from the race.
+Although it took most of the racers a long time to complete the Roadblock, it took Luke hour upon hour to finally find the right cup of tea and his disastrous performance resulted in the team's ignominious exit from the race.

 10. Who’s Ready to Spice Up Your Life?